exercism/julia/exercises/concept/cater-waiter/.docs/instructions.md

  Before the shopping and cooking can commence, each dish's ingredient list needs to be "cleaned".

 Implement the `clean_ingredients(<dish_name>, <dish_ingredients>)` function that takes the name of a dish and a `vector` of ingredients.
- This function should return a `tuple` with the name of the dish as the first item, followed by the de-duped `set` of ingredients.
+ This function should return a `tuple` with the name of the dish as the first item, followed by the de-duped `Set` of ingredients.

 ```julia-repl